IBM/aspera-cli/docs/README.erb.md

 EOF
 ```

-Linux may also provide anacron for daily or hourly jobs that must run even if the system was previously offline.
+Linux also provides `anacron` for daily or hourly jobs that must run even if the system was previously offline.

 > [!NOTE]
 > Logging options are specified directly in the `cron` entry so command output remains visible when running the command manually.